jloughry/Unicode/README.md

 4. Some [**artistic drawing talent**](#update20140206) may be helpful.

 5. The right tool for font design is surprisingly important.
 A custom font is needed early in the process because it's needed to write the proposal, but design the font from the beginning to employ arbitrary Unicode code points, because you won't know until late in the process what the actual code points will be.
-[All this work](#notes-on-encoding) was wasted; instead, choose a range in the [Private Use Area](http://en.wikipedia.org/wiki/Private_Use_Areas) (E000 to F8FF) as a placeholder until the UTC suggests real code points.
+[All this work was wasted](#notes-on-encoding); to avoid that, choose a range in the [Private Use Area](http://en.wikipedia.org/wiki/Private_Use_Areas) (E000 to F8FF) to serve as a placeholder until the UTC suggests real code points.
 This is a way of ensuring that you don't get wrapped up in a font design tool that doesn't support Unicode&mdash;especially code points above FFFF&mdash;which lots of programmes still don't support correctly.
 (See [Notes on Tools for Creating Fonts](#update20140202) below for more information on free font design tools that work.)
 Choose a font file format&mdash;SVG is good&mdash;that can handle metadata